Why are timed-entry tickets encouraged?

 Is the courtyard open?
 Can I visit CAM next door?

-When will you have public events?
+When will you have in-person events?

 Is there any food or drink service at the museum?